-Working as an intern for Cambridge Intelligence over summer, I couldn’t wait to get into KeyLines and see what it could do.
-I decided I’d write a blog post to share one of my experiences with using some of the more advanced functionality in KeyLines.
+Working as an intern for Cambridge Intelligence over summer, I couldn’t wait to get into their technology and see what it could do.
+I decided I’d write a blog post to share one of my experiences with using some of the more advanced toolkit functionality.

 In 2003, the Federal Energy Regulation Commission published 1.6 million emails sent and received by Enron management between 2000 and 2002.
 Research scientists at MIT then purchased the dataset and set about tidying, reformatting and de-duplicating it for public use.

-We took this data and loaded it into KeyLines.
-Today I’m going to use the Enron demo to try and reverse engineer some of the investigation and to understand the management structure of the organisation using social network analysis.
+We took this data and loaded it into the product.
+Today I’m going to use the Enron demo to try and reverse engineer some of the investigation to understand the management structure of the organization using social network analysis.

 Upon opening the demo, I can see that the nodes represent people within the Enron corpus and the links between them are incoming and outgoing emails.

-I can see the overlying structure of the organisation’s communication and that there’s a tightly-knit cluster tangled up in the top left.
+I can see the overlying structure of the organization’s communication and that there’s a tightly-knit cluster tangled up in the top left.
 Let’s switch “email volume” on:

 We can assume that Bill is some kind of team manager.
 But it seems strange that he has only a single stream of communication coming from the larger network and communicates only with nodes that are isolated from the core network.
 This seems a good place to start.

 Finding a starting point